 Real Estate Translation Services for LEP and Foreign Homebuyers

 Legal translation services play an important role in real estate transactions.
-In addition, there is a segment of our society that represents untapped potential for real estate agencies, mortgage bankers, loan servicing companies, and any company that takes part in real estate transactions in the U.S. That segment consists of LEP individuals, some of whom are foreign homebuyers.
+In addition, there is a segment of our society that represents untapped potential for real estate agencies, mortgage bankers, loan servicing companies, title insurance companies, and any company that takes part in real estate transactions in the U.S. That segment consists of LEP individuals, some of whom are foreign homebuyers.

 “LEP” stands for individuals with Limited English Proficiency, and statistics show that more and more people in the U.S. fall under that category, the largest percentage being those who primarily speak Spanish.